stepanstipl/homebrew-noop/README.md

 ### createrepo (http://createrepo.baseurl.org/)
 - Createrepo tool for generating rpm repositories metadata.
 - Latest stable version 0.4.11.
+- _Please make sure python can find libxml2 module.
+There's couple of ways to achieve that, libxml2 module should give you relevant hint when installing.
+One of the ways that might work for you:
+  `echo /opt/boxen/homebrew/opt/libxml2/lib/python2.7/site-packages >> /opt/boxen/homebrew/lib/python2.7/site-packages/libxml2.pth`_

 ### yum-metadata-parser (http://yum.baseurl.org/)
 - Fast yum metadata parser in C. Dependency for createrepo.